JGalego/awesome-safety-critical-ai/README.md

 Model misfires are not a sign of poor engineering, but an intrinsic feature of intelligence.

 Unlike traditional software, which follows explicit rules, AI learns from data and generalises.

-Generalization is powerful, but also imperfect.
+Generalization is **powerful**, allowing models to make predictions beyond what they've seen, but also **imperfect**, because the real world is messy, ever-changing, and rarely fits neatly into learned patterns.

-Working with AI means accepting that uncertainty and designing systems that can handle it gracefully.
+Working with AI means accepting this uncertainty and designing systems that can handle it gracefully.

 #### Models often makes mistakes that seem strange and unpredictable